-- Encourage the IRS to continue the work it has done to date on developing a meaningful portfolio of to develop a more comprehensive suite of performance measures in the area of taxpayer service, consistent with the guidelines I have recommended. - Encourage the IRS to complete the ranking process for the Service Priorities Project with newly available tax year 2013 data and identify all steps needed to fully populate and implement the ranking tool.
+Encourage the IRS to continue the work it has done to date on developing a meaningful portfolio of to develop a more comprehensive suite of performance measures in the area of taxpayer service, consistent with the guidelines I have recommended.

-36 We use the word "optimize" to mean that the ranking methodology will provide the IRS with a rigorous way to select the combination of competing taxpayer service initiatives that maximizes the "value" of service delivery given available resources.
+37 We use the word "optimize" to mean that the ranking methodology will provide the IRS with a rigorous way to select the combination of competing taxpayer service initiatives that maximizes the "value" of service delivery given available resources.